Child Indecency Lawyer in Texas

 - Expose any part of their genitals or anus knowing a child is present; or

-The basic penalties and consequences for a conviction for indecency with a child are listed in Chapter 12 of the Texas Penal Code.
-These penalties can vary depending on a variety of factors, including whether the alleged offender has any prior criminal convictions and whether the offender engaged in indecency with a child by contact or by exposure.
+The basic penalties and consequences for a conviction for indecency with a child can range in severity.
+Several factors will be considered, such as whether the alleged offender has any prior criminal convictions and whether the offender engaged in indecency with a child by contact or by exposure.

 In certain situations, a defense may be available to the indecency with a child allegations against you.
-Since defenses are not applicable to every situations, it is important to discuss the facts of your particular situation with a knowledgeable child sex crimes lawyer to determine which, if any, defenses may be available in your case.
+Since defenses are not applicable to every situation, it is important to discuss the facts of your particular situation with a knowledgeable lawyer to determine which, if any, defenses may be available in your case.

-Some of the most common defenses to indecency with a child allegations in the Dallas / Fort Worth Metroplex are:
+Some of the most common defenses to indecency with a child allegations are:

 - Mistaken Identity

 - Mistake of Fact

 Additionally, certain offenses in Texas may be subject to an affirmative defense.
 An affirmative defense may apply when the alleged offender admits they committed the act, which would otherwise be a criminal offense, but it is not in their particular situation because of a certain reason.

 Some of the affirmative defenses available to indecency with a child in Texas are: